realA10001986/Dash-Gauges/README.md

 ##### &#9654; Password

-By default, and if this field is empty, the Dash Gauges's own WiFi network ("DG-AP") will be unprotected.
+By default, and if this field is empty, the Dash Gauges' own WiFi network ("DG-AP") will be unprotected.
 If you want to protect your access point, enter your password here.
 It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

 If you forget this password and are thereby locked out of your Dash Gauges,
 - power-down the device,